jcryptool/core/readme.md

 This core platform is extended by the crypto plug-ins available in the [JCrypTool Crypto](https://github.com/jcryptool/crypto) repository.

 ##Contributing
 Every developer is welcome to join the JCrypTool community.
-Have a look at our [wiki](https://github.com/jcryptool/core/wiki) to see how you can join.
+Have a look at our [wiki](https://github.com/jcryptool/core/wiki) to see how you can join our growing community.

 ## More Information
 Have a look at our [wiki](https://github.com/jcryptool/core/wiki) for more information, especially the [Getting started as a JCrypTool Developer](https://github.com/jcryptool/core/wiki/Getting-started-as-a-JCrypTool-Developer) page.
 Feel free to ask any question you might have in our [developers group](http://groups.google.com/group/jcryptool-developers).